Festivals in Japan: where and when to experience them

 The good thing about Hikiyama festivals is that no matter when you visit, there’s a good chance a festival will be happening nearby, particularly in spring or autumn.
 Given Japan’s reliable and tourist friendly rail system, it’s definitely worth making a day trip to a neighbouring prefecture if you have the time.

 Fancy experiencing a festival in Japan for yourself?
-We offer both independent and guided tours of Japan that take in all the highlights of this serene island country.
+We offer guided tours of Japan that take in all the highlights of this serene island country.

 Recent articles